AradhyaNepal/generic_state_bya2/README.md

 # generic_state_bya2

-* This package is still on development phase with lots of testing still pending to be done Documentation coming soon

 Generic State For any State Management.
 This package remove all the type casting hassle, and have methods and classes to deal with API, Pagination Responses or your own UseCase.

 ## Note

-For full customization of this package, I recommend cloning the Github Repository and editing as per your need.
+GenericState is always different as per the project requirements and setups, so for full customization of this package, I recommend cloning the Github Repository and editing as per your need.
-Because Generic State is always different as per the project requirements and setups.
+If you do so you can better customize LoadingIndicator, on error graphics, on no data graphics, and much more.

 ## Usage

 ### Controller
 For Normal API request you can use something like this:

 ```